TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     filesystems.*.options:

-        For OS VMs this specifies the array of mount options for this file system when it is mounted into the zone.
-Examples of options include:
+        For OS VMs, this specifies the array of mount options for this file system when it is mounted into the zone.
-        "ro" and "nodevices".
+        Example: "ro", "noatime", or "nodevices"

         type: array of strings (each string is an option)
         vmtype: OS